rinfo/rdl/manage/README.txt

 Setting Up the Integration Environment from Scratch
 ========================================================================
+Note: These instructions work pretty well for setting up a real staging/demo (or production server) as well.
+Substitute target.demo (or target.prod) for target.integration below.

+In some cases, scripts under /etc/init.d for starting and stopping the tomcat and elasticsearch services fail when run on the target system from fabric.
+In these cases, the alternative is to log into the target system and manually running e.g. "sudo /etc/init.d/tomcat start".

 The integration environment is supposed to be run as a virtual server on your local computer.
 It can host all rinfo applications.
 In the